feliu/rakuten-test/README.md

         #               RepositoryName: "app"
         #               MySQLHost: !GetAtt RDS.Outputs.RdsDbURL

-We commented this block because we need to have the RDS ready and the image on the ECR repository before deploying the Task on the ECS Cluster.

-10. Update the master stack again.

-        bash deploy_master_stack.sh
+        bash update_infra.sh

-11. Use the internal DNS of the load balancer to check if the app work correctly.
+11. Use the internal DNS of the load balancer to check if the app works correctly.

         curl master-1337603368.eu-west-1.elb.amazonaws.com:5000